NetaZuckerman/TCR2Rep/README_win64.md

    Move "igblast-1.21.0 " folder into "TCR2Rep" folder.

    (you can find "TCR2Rep" path by typing: "pwd" in "Anaconda Prompt").

+10. Move "database" folder from "TCR2Rep" folder to  "igblast-1.21.0" folder.

+11. It is recommended to update the database once in a while - Update **Imgt database**:

-10. Download **Imgt database**: (You can get a more extensive explanation here - https://www.imgt.org/vquest/refseqh.html#VQUEST.)
+    (You can get a more extensive explanation here - https://www.imgt.org/vquest/refseqh.html#VQUEST.)

      a.
-At "igblast-1.21.0 " folder create new folder with the name – "database" by typing:
+At "igblast-1.21.0 " change the name of "database" folder to "database_old" and  create new folder with the name – "database" by typing:

       ```mkdir database```